This post may contain affiliate links.

 Tapping trees is an age-old skill that is often overlooked by modern-day homesteaders.
 But when you realize that tree sap can be used to make syrup, candy, vinegar, natural sweeteners, and fermented drinks, this free resource becomes far more appealing!

-For me, the joy of tapping trees is that this slow and ancient tradition moves with the rhythm of nature.
+For me, the joy of tapping trees is that this slow, ancient tradition moves to the rhythm of nature.
 With just a few simple tools and plenty of patience, you have an abundant resource that opens up a huge range of opportunities.

-When it comes to the types of trees you can tap for syrup, sugar maples are the obvious choice, used to make deliciously sweet, rich, maple syrup.
+When it comes to the types of trees you can tap for syrup, sugar maples are the obvious choice, producing deliciously sweet, rich maple syrup.
 But did you know that many other tree species can be tapped for syrup, each with its own distinct flavor, sweetness, and texture?
-Here’s a few.
+Here are a few.

 Sugar Maple (Acer saccharum)